Please carefully go through this before doing any experiments in power electronics/motor controls lab.

 Keep high voltage parts and connections out of the way from accidental touching and contact to test-equipment or parts connected to other voltage levels.

 Keep the work area neat:

-no long wires, to avoid getting in the way while adjusting or changing test leads.
+No long wires, to avoid getting in the way while adjusting or changing test leads.

 Wear safety glasses when operating at high power or high voltage.

-When working with inductive circuit, reduce voltage or current to near zero before switching open the circuit.
+When working with an inductive circuit, reduce voltage or current to near zero before switching open the circuit.